We no longer do any machine work or labor but this information is still helpful.

 With the engine block inverted, main bearing bores must be checked

 for alignment and size.
-If necessary, engine block should be reconditioned
+If necessary, engine block should be

-by a qualified machine shop before reuse.
+reconditioned by a qualified machine shop before reuse.

 4. CLEAN OIL PASSAGES IN CRANKSHAFT:

-Ensure that oil ways and holes are cleaned using a brush and compressed
+Ensure that oil ways and holes are cleaned using a brush and

-previously cleaned surfaces
+blow dirt onto previously cleaned surfaces

 5. CLEAN OIL PASSAGES IN ENGINE: